 Using our explicit description of finite-dimensional simple $\hh_{\ol{\mathbb{F}}_p}(G,I(1))$ modules, we establish a bijection between irreducible smooth nonsupersingular representations of $G$ and certain simple modules (Corollary \ref{maincor}).
-In particular, we show that the simple $\hh_{\ol{\mathbb{F}}_p}(G,I(1))$-modules not arising in this fashion are precisely those with a ``zero'' central character.
-We call these modules \emph{supersingular} (Definition \ref{ssingdef1}), and note that they are all one-dimensional (cf. Definition \ref{ssingdef}).
+In particular, we show that the simple $\hh_{\ol{\mathbb{F}}_p}(G,I(1))$-modules not arising in this fashion are precisely those with a ``zero'' central character, and we call these modules \emph{supersingular}.
 Our goal is to attach an irreducible smooth supersingular representation of $G$ to every supersingular $\hh_{\ol{\mathbb{F}}_p}(G,I(1))$-module.
-We achieve this goal by showing the existence of such representations, and construct them explicitly in the case $q = p$.
-The tool we will use is (homological) coefficient systems on the semisimple Bruhat-Tits building $X$ of $G$ (Section 6).
+The tool we will use is (homological) coefficient systems on the semisimple Bruhat-Tits building $X$ of $G$.

 In \cite{SS97}, Schneider and Stuhler introduced coefficient systems on the Bruhat-Tits building and used them to study complex representations of $p$-adic reductive groups.
 Coefficient systems were later used in the mod-$p$ setting by Pa\v{s}k\={u}nas to construct supersingular representations of $\textrm{GL}_2(F)$.
 The use of coefficient systems in this context has proved extremely useful (cf. \cite{Pas04}), but so far has only been considered for the group $\textrm{GL}_2(F)$.
-We adapt this method to representations of $G = \textrm{U}(2,1)(E/F)$.
-To this end, we define an analog of Pa\v{s}k\={u}nas' diagrams, which are easier to handle than coefficient systems (Definition \ref{diag}).
-In particular, the category of diagrams is equivalent to the category of $G$-equivariant coefficient systems on $X$ (this is the content of Section \ref{proof}).
+We adapt this method to representations of $\textrm{U}(2,1)(E/F)$, and define an analog of Pa\v{s}k\={u}nas' category of diagrams, which is easier to handle than (but equivalent to) the category of coefficient systems.